surajvm3/surajv311.github.io/_posts/2026-07-31-kafka-and-kfkProducer.md

 ```

 **RecordDeliveryTimeout — Total Retry Budget per Record**
-- Kafka clients retry failed batches automatically. `delivery.timeout.ms` is the total wall-clock budget for one record — from first attempt to final delivery across all retries.
+- Kafka clients retry failed batches automatically. `delivery.timeout.ms` sets the upper bound on how long the producer will attempt to deliver a record, including retries.
+It is not a fixed number of retry attempts.
 The relationship between the two:
   - `request.timeout.ms` = timeout for **one attempt**
   - `delivery.timeout.ms` = total budget across **all attempts**
-  - `delivery.timeout.ms` must be ≥ `request.timeout.ms`
+  - `delivery.timeout.ms` must be ≥ (`request.timeout.ms` + `linger.ms`)

 ```
 t=0:00  Record enqueued, Kafka unreachable